The team at Northwest SUP & Fitness is your go-to resource for choosing the perfect Stand Up Paddle Board to meet your needs and budget!

-The original design long associated as the standard paddle board.
-The rounded nose and wide-body make this the most stable paddle board on the market and therefore is often purchased by beginners looking to get into the paddle boarding scene.
-They are built to handle most water conditions, but are not as agile as other boards types and tend to be slower.
-Although they are much easier to initially learn and balance on, the sacrifice in speed and performance makes them a poor choice for paddler’s planning primarily long distance paddle trips.
-For those of you planning on doing awesome core-building yoga on the water or casual paddles across flat water lakes, a flat-water inflatable stand up paddle board is the perfect all-around board and at often a significantly lesser initial investment
+This is the original design which has long been identified as the standard paddle board.
+The rounded nose and wide-body make this the most stable paddle board on the market, and therefore it is often purchased by beginners.
+Although this type of board is much easier to initially learn and balance on, the sacrifice in speed and performance makes this a poor choice for paddler’s planning primarily long distance paddle trips.
+For those of you planning on doing awesome core-building yoga on the water or casual paddles across flat water lakes, a flat-water inflatable stand up paddle is the perfect all-around board, and at often a significantly lesser initial investment.

 FLAT-WATER PADDLE BOARD

 Just as the name implies, this style of board is best for flat water conditions and covering more ground than a standard All-Around Board.
 They have the same basic shape & design as the All-Around Boards, but tend to be a bit longer with a narrower body which allows them to cut through the water faster.
 Most Flat Water Boards have an almost banana-like shape to them, with both the nose and the tail protruding above the water line to help the board glide over the water without plowing.